-We apply our calibration strategy to DICE-2016 from~\cite{Nordhaus2018}.
-As~\citet{Dietz2020} point out, the most commonly used climate emulators in economics, including Nordhaus' widely used DICE-2016 model, seem seriously flawed in that they cannot match the data from the most basic test cases.
-We confirm these findings that the DICE-2016 calibration fails to perform well in our four tests; its carbon cycle leaves too much CO2 in the atmosphere while its temperature response to a sudden increase in CO2 concentration is too slow. \citet{Dietz2020} show that the temperature part of the DICE emulator produces results that are significantly different from predictions of any CMIP5 model.
-They conclude that \textit{\lq\lq economic models of climate change are out of line with state of the art in climate science\rq\rq}, and they recommend that \textit{\rq\rq the climate modules in economic models be replaced.\rq\rq} We show, in contrast, how DICE-2016 can be re-calibrated to match results from four important test cases (including one very similar to the main case in~\citet{Dietz2020})---with respect to the multi-model mean as well as with regard to the two extreme CMIP5 cases.
+To exemplify our calibration strategy, we apply it to the climate part of the widely used DICE-2016 model by~\cite{Nordhaus2018}.
+As~\citet{Dietz2020} point out, the most commonly used CEs in economics, including Nordhaus' widely used DICE-2016 model, seem seriously flawed in that they cannot reproduce the evolution of atmospheric CO2 and temperature for the basic test case of an instantaneous carbon pulse to the present day atmosphere~\citep{joos2013carbon}.
+Based on this one test case, which mixes the response of the carbon cycle and the temperature equations, they conclude that \textit{\lq\lq economic models of climate change are out of line with state of the art in climate science\rq\rq}, and they recommend that \textit{\rq\rq the climate modules in economic models be replaced.\rq\rq} While we confirm the finding by~\citet{Dietz2020} that the carbon cycle of DICE-2016 leaves too much CO2 in the atmosphere and its temperature response to a sudden increase in CO2 concentration is too slow, our study also demonstrates that their conclusion that the climate model must be replaced is incorrect.
+In particular, we show that the functional form of the CE in DICE-2016 is fit for purpose and can be re-calibrated to match results from our test cases with respect to the multi-model mean as well as with regard to CMIP5 extreme cases.